-The Piscataqua Maritime Commission works with a variety of Seacoast organizations that serve teenagers.
-These organizations identify and often sponsor teenagers that will benefit from the Sea Challenge.
-The overarching goal of PMC is to help these kids through adventure learning.
+The Piscataqua Maritime Commission works with a variety of traditional and alternative high schools as well as several community organizations that serve teenagers.
+These organizations identify and often sponsor teenagers they believe will benefit from an experiential adventure education program such as sail training.

 For more information about enrollment or joining the team as a recruiting school or organization, please contact one of the following:

 Leonard Seagren, firstname.lastname@example.org, (603) 765-6249